Richmond Park: King Henry's Mound

 King Henry's Mound, which may have been a Neolithic burial barrow, was listed in 2020 by Historic England along with another (unnamed) mound in the park which could be a long barrow.
 King Henry's Mound is located within the public gardens of Pembroke Lodge.
-At various times the mound's name has been connected with Henry VIII or with his father Henry VII.
+At various times the mound's name has been connected with Henry VIII or his father Henry VII.
 However, there is no evidence to support the legend that Henry VIII stood on the mound to watch for a sign from St Paul's that Anne Boleyn had been executed at the Tower of London and that he was then free to marry Jane Seymour.

 To the west of King Henry's Mound is a panorama of the Thames Valley.
 St Paul's Cathedral, over 10 mi to the east, can be seen through the naked eye or via a telescope that has been installed on the Mound.
 This vista, created soon after the cathedral was completed in 1710, is protected by a "dome and a half" width of sky on either side.
 In 2005 the then Mayor of London, Ken Livingstone, sought to overturn this protection and reduce it to "half a dome".
-In 2009 his successor, Boris Johnson, promised to reinstate the wider view, though also approving a development at Victoria Station which, when completed, will obscure its right-hand corner.
+In 2009 his successor, Boris Johnson, promised to reinstate the wider view, though approving a development at Victoria Station which, when completed, will obscure its right-hand corner.
 New gates − "The Way" − which can be viewed through the King Henry's Mound telescope, were installed in 2012 on the edge of Sidmouth Wood to mark the 300th anniversary of St Paul's.

 In December 2016, it was reported that Manhattan Loft Gardens, a 42-storey 135m-tall apartment building under construction in Stratford, an area of London not covered by these planning restrictions, had "destroyed" the view from the park as it can now be seen behind the framed view of the cathedral's dome.
 The developers said that "Despite going through the correct planning processes in a public and transparent manner, at no point was the subject of visual impact to St Paul's ever raised" by the Olympic Delivery Authority or the Greater London Authority and that they were looking into the issues raised by the development.
 In November 2017, the Friends of Richmond Park reported that their campaigning on the issue had resulted in the Mayor of London, Sadiq Khan, instructing London planners to consult the Greater London Authority on planning requests for high-rise buildings which, if built, could affect the visibility of St Paul's from established viewpoints.
 His instruction has now been incorporated into planning procedures across Greater London.